-On September 13, 2001 the Reverend Jerry Falwell founder of Liberty University , the Liberty Counsel and co-founder of the Moral Majority left one of his last and most hateful marks on history while the ashes were still smoldering at the site of the World Trade Center and the world mourned.
+On September 13, 2001 the Reverend Jerry Falwell who founded Liberty University Law School with the assistance of the anti-LGBT hate group leader Mat Staver of the Liberty Counsel, left one of his last and most hateful marks on history while the ashes were still smoldering at the site of the World Trade Center and the world mourned.

 Falwell appeared on Pat Robertson’s 700 Club, and accused feminists and the gays and the lesbians as responsible for the worst tragedy to ever to strike American.